Quantum Mechanics of an Abrikosov Vortex in Nanofabricated Pinning Potential: Designing the device

 With the fixed $d=5\,\mathrm{nm}$ and $R_\mathrm{pin}=7\,\mathrm{nm}$, we are left with determining the size of the superconducting island $R_\mathrm{dev}$ together with the applied magnetic field $B$ required for single vortex entry and subsequent pinning in our device.
 Both of these parameters affect the energy barrier (surface barrier) for vortex entry (or exit) in the device \cite{Schweigert1999flux, Berdiyorov2005surface}.
 The surface barrier together with vortex-vortex interactions determine the steady vortex state of the device, potentially including both pinned and unpinned vortices along with giant vortex states \cite{Zha2006superconducting}.
 In order to find combinations of $R_\mathrm{dev}$ and $B$ that allow single vortex pinning in our device, we have studied the associated steady vortex states using time-dependent Ginzburg-Landau (TDGL) simulations.

 The TDGL simulations were performed using the open source \textit{pyTDGL} framework developed by Bishop--Van Horn~\cite{Van_Horn2023}.
 The Nb based device was modeled using the empirical formulas for $\lambda(d)$ and $\xi(d)$ discussed in section~\ref{material_section} (see Fig.~\ref{lam_and_xi_vs_d_Fig-ab}(a)--(b)).
 We have set the thickness-independent parameter $u=5.79$ based on Refs.~\cite{Van_Horn2023, Berdiyorov2009kinematic}, characterizing the ratio of the relaxation times for the order parameter, amplitude and phase.
 Additionally, we have fixed the parameter $\gamma = 20$, characterizing the strength of inelastic electron-phonon scattering, similarly to Refs.~\cite{Berdiyorov2009kinematic, Xue2024case}.
-A total of 28 distinct combinations of $R_\mathbf{dev}\in [15,\,20,\,...,\,30]\,\mathrm{nm}$ and $B \in [2,\,2.5,\,...,\,5]\,\mathrm{T}$ were simulated for a total of 400 time-steps.
+A total of 28 distinct combinations of $R_\mathrm{dev}\in [15,\,20,\,...,\,30]\,\mathrm{nm}$ and $B \in [2,\,2.5,\,...,\,5]\,\mathrm{T}$ were simulated for a total of 400 time-steps.
 The presence of vortices within the structure of the device can be identified from the phase winding around a closed loop encircling its center, where single pinned vortex is associated by $\Delta\theta=2\pi$ as clearly indicated in Fig.~\ref{TDGL_simulation_results_ab}(b).

 We observed that the applied $B$ field required for vortex entry decreased as a function of $R_\mathrm{dev}$.
 In the case of the smallest considered $R_\mathrm{dev}$ of $15\,\mathrm{nm}$ vortex entry was not even observed at the maximum field of 5\,T. We later manually evaluated it to be around 6\,T, above which single vortex pinning dominated at least until 8\,T, that was the highest field used in the simulations.
 Meanwhile, for all other devices, with $R_\mathrm{dev}>30\,\mathrm{nm}$, multiple vortices started penetrating the film for $B\geq5\,\mathrm{T}$ and giant vortices were also observed.
-For our consideration the optimum value for $R_\mathrm{dev}$ is the smallest considered radius of $15\,\mathrm{nm}$ due to the observed resilient single vortex pinning in a wide field range $6\,\mathrm{T}\leq B \leq 8\,\mathrm{T}$.
-On the downside, the generation of the single vortex state requires a relatively high-field magnet that is able to reach a minimum of 6\,T field.
+It should be pointed out that the observed penetration of individual vortices through the outer edges of the device clearly distinguishes the considered system from fluxons in mesoscopic superconducting rings \cite{Petkovic2016deterministic}.